 From 1862 it became harder to establish a new province, but the populations of outlying districts did not stop seeking self-government.
-One of the most persistent were the people of South Canterbury – the electoral districts of Timaru and Gladstone – who in this petition sought rural (shire) and town (municipal) councils.
-They had a partial victory later this same year – the Timaru and Gladstone Board of Works was set up and allocated 25% of the land revenue of Canterbury to spend on public works in its area.
+Among the most persistent were the people of South Canterbury – the electoral districts of Timaru and Gladstone – who in this petition sought rural (shire) and town (municipal) councils.
+They won a partial victory later that year – the Timaru and Gladstone Board of Works was set up and allocated 25% of the land revenue of Canterbury to spend on public works in its area.

 Te whakamahi i tēnei tūemi